AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect-publisher-advertiser/discover-advertisers.md

 # Discover advertisers

 Learn how to discover and connect with potential advertisers for collaboration using Adobe Real-Time CDP Collaboration.
-This guide will help you identify the right partners and leverage audience data to create mutually beneficial marketing strategies.
+This guide will help you identify the right partners and leverage audience data to create mutually beneficial marketing strategies and maximize returns on ad spend on your web properties.